Stay in Touch Get pupdates from the pack.

 Many cat pet parents may be surprised at the thought of taking their kitten to the groomer.
 After all, doesn’t a cat bathe itself all day?
 But cats can still have ear problems, skin issues, mats, smells, and other matters best left to a professional.
 And while outdoor cats and long-hair cats may need more grooming than others, a great grooming can benefit and boost your cat’s happiness levels.

 Finding a groomer for a kitten may be more challenging than finding a dog groomer.
-Kittens may get scared with the noise at a dog groomer or simply by being near dogs.
+Kittens may get scared by the noise at a dog groomer or simply by being near dogs.
 You can search for groomers that attend solely to cats, aptly called a cattery.
 Or, you can ask a groomer their practices for grooming cats, such as a particular time or special rooms.

 Again, independent ratings and returning customers are key here.
 Try to get more than just one opinion.
 Some cats are naturally “chill,” and their pet parent might recommend a groomer that may not work for more anxious cats.